maxdiluca/virtualrealitylab/content/_index.md

         filename: welcome.jpg
       text: |
         <br>
-        The newly-estabilished Virtual Reality Lab in the School of Psychology is led by Dr Max Di Luca.
-Its goal is to enable interdisciplinary collaborations and perform research in the fields of perception, cognition and action.
+        The newly-estabilished Virtual Reality Lab in the School of Psychology at the University of Birmingham is led by Dr Max Di Luca.
+The goals of the lab are to enable interdisciplinary collaborations and perform research in the fields of perception, cognition and action.
   - block: collection
     content:
       title: Latest News